 Dermatopathology Fellowship Training Program

-Pathology-Trained Fellows: After the initial four months training in full-time dermatopathology, pathology-trained fellows are required to spend half of each day of the remaining eight months in dermatopathology and the other half of the day in dermatology clinic.
-The fellow spends each morning in dermatopathology signout, rotating among the various institutions as follows: six months USF, four months MCC, two months VA.
-Each afternoon of the remaining eight months will be spent in a Dermatology Clinic, held at Moffitt Cancer Center or the USF Medical Clinic.
+Pathology-Trained Fellows: After the initial four months training in full-time dermatopathology, pathology-trained fellows are required to spend half of their time of the remaining eight months in dermatopathology and the other half in dermatology clinic, comprising 2.5 days per week in clinical care, and 2.5 days in dermatopathology.
+The fellow spends five months at MCC, five months at USF, and two months at the VA.

 Research projects are customized to fellow’s career goals and prior experience, and may comprise experiences ranging from case series, book chapter/review manuscripts, to bench research with faculty of the Melanoma and Skin Cancer Center of Excellence at Moffitt.

-This two-year fellowship is open to physicians who have completed either a 3 year Dermatology resident, 3 year anatomic pathology residency, or 4 year anatomic and clinical pathology residency.
+This fellowship is open to physicians who have completed either a three-year Dermatology resident, three-year anatomic pathology residency, or four-year anatomic and clinical pathology residency.
 Applicants must be board eligible.

 Number of Positions

 One fellow is accepted per cycle.
 The next fellowship offered will be in 2022 for a one-year position.

 Interested applicants should submit a completed application form (PDF), CV, and three letters of reference, including one from their residency program director, 24 months in advance of anticipated start date to the program director.

 Click here to read more about salary and benefits.